Australian children's books

 Three Walpiri boys reading books they prefer – about their own culture, May 1976.
 Image by and courtesy of Ludo Kuipers.

-In the 1800s Australian settler children were regarded as British and were expected to read British children's books.
+For most of the 1800s Australian colonial children were regarded as British and were expected to read British children's books.
 But by the late 1800s and early 1900s, children's books were exploring the experience of being Australian.
 They started to feature self-consciously Australian characters – human and animal.

 After the end of the Second World War in 1945, there was increased support for children's literature through children's libraries, the formation of the Children's Book Council and its awards, and specialist bookshops.
 Children's literature flowered.
 It also developed a new realism at this time.